-All standard CyberGamer ladder matches must be played using the official v1.3 patch which can be found here
+All standard Letsplay.Live ladder matches must be played using the official v1.3 patch which can be found here

-version of zPAM competative mod is to be used.
-PunkBuster must be enabled on all match servers at all times during a match.
-CyberGamer doesn't support illegal game executable files (cracked), but teams may agree to play on them with ready-up.
+.
+Also, minimal version 3.00 of zPAM in competative mode has to be used.
+If both teams agree they are allowed to play punkbuster off, but it's not allowed to change it back midgame.
+Letsplay.Live doesn't support illegal game executable files (cracked), but teams may agree to play on them with ready-up.

 Streaming your server to PBBans is mandatory, however, if a server isn't streamed and both teams ready-up this means they agree to play without it.
 Therefore, you can't conflict for scripts because there is no log.
 To check if a server you play on is streaming to the PBBans repository, you can search for a server's IP on PBBans site by filling out a form

 Server admins must set PAM mode according to ladder they play on: